The Roads to Freedom: Solidarity Poland

 I may have seen, heard, or read about such things before (history repeats and repeats and repeats itself), but this exhibit hit me much harder.

 Freedom was a long time coming, and it followed a very rocky road to get there.
 Poland, without doubt, has faced treacherous challenges.
 In this century alone, it was ravaged during WWI (although not an independent state at the time), decimated in WWII with almost 6 million lives lost, and then under the curtain of communism for 44 years.
-The exhibit at the Solidarity museum begins there, in 1945, when Poland began to function as no more than a Soviet colony.
+The exhibit at the Solidarity Museum begins there, in 1945, when Poland began to function as no more than a Soviet colony.

 The Soviet Union convinced the Polish that they were developing a government of social justice.
 They used terror and propaganda to take power, prisons largely only served political goals, and food shortages were common.
 Grocery shopping more closely resembled hunting through crowded streets with others in the same pursuit.
 A significant part of the population, still recovering from the effects of WWII, at least welcomed the restoration of a somewhat normal life, and many of the harshly controlling changes went unchallenged.
 While some meaningful protests did exist early on, the real tides of change wouldn’t come for many years.

 Prices rose again in 1976: butter by 33%, meat by 70%, sugar by 100%.
-Strikes and protests began, this time nationwide.
+Strikes and protests began this time nationwide.
 The government had no choice but to repeal the increases, making it appear utterly ineffective.
 Resistance to the regime grew.
-New opposition groups formed and were met with excessive repression once again: imprisonment, beatings, torture.
+New opposition groups formed and were met with excessive repression once again: imprisonment, beatings, and torture.

 Change Begins

 Bolstered by the seemingly miraculous election of a Polish Pope in 1978, the country was inspired.
-During his first papal visit to his home country in 1979, Pope John Paul II did not openly encourage rebellion, but expressed his hope for change.
-The people listened, were vitally encouraged, and the course was set.The communist leadership was faltering and again had to announce price increases.
-Strikes and protests began immediately and the economy ground to a halt.
+During his first papal visit to his home country in 1979, Pope John Paul II did not openly encourage rebellion but expressed his hope for change.
+The people listened, were vitally encouraged, and the course was set.
+The communist leadership was faltering and again had to announce price increases.
+Strikes and protests began immediately, and the economy shook to a halt.
 In full defiance, men slept in the Lenin shipyards in Gdańsk on boxes of styrofoam, dreaming of a better life.
 A set of 21 postulates were written on two wooden boards which stood at the main gate – demands were clear for all the Polish people to see, but silently, so as to give the government no reason to initiate violence.

 The Polish were no longer afraid.
 Such began the Solidarność (Solidarity) movement, and ten million people joined the newly created independent trade union.